GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/elevation/README.txt

     orig
     README.md

-Although SWALS internally uses the above datasets to create the elevation seen by the model, you may be more interested to directly seeing the elevation in SWALS.
+Although SWALS internally uses the above datasets to create the elevation seen by the model, you may be more interested to directly see the elevation in SWALS.
 For convenience it can be downloaded here: https://thredds.nci.org.au/thredds/fileServer/fj6/PTHA/Nearshore_testing_2025/full_resolution_model_elevation.tar.bz2